 - · Builds networks with national and international partners to share expertise and research

-National Programme Officer and Coordinator of the Centre of Excellence for
+Hyun Jung Park is the National Programme Officer and the Coordinator of the Centre of Excellence

-Statistics on Crime and Criminal Justice in Asia and the Pacific (CoE), Daejeon, Republic of Korea.
+(CoE) for Statistics on Crime and Criminal Justice in Asia and the Pacific.

-Ms. Choi’s management of the regional centre focuses on supporting states in the development of better mechanisms for measuring crime and criminal justice statistics.
+Ms. Park’s management of the regional centre focuses on supporting states in the development of better mechanisms for measuring crime and criminal justice statistics.

-Matthew Harris-Williams is the United Nations Office on Drugs and Crime Researcher at the Centre of
+Matthew Harris-Williams is the United Nations Office on Drugs and Crime Researcher at the CoE.

-Mr. Harris-Williams’ substantive role focuses on assisting states with capacity building, including technical knowledge on the implementation of the ICCS, developing trainings support for SDG indicator data collection and improving response rates to the UN-Crime Trends Survey.
-In addition, Mr. Harris-Williams provides administrative and advocacy support to the CoE to develop the CoE’s visibility.
+Mr. Harris-Williams’ substantive role focuses on assisting states with capacity building, including technical knowledge on the implementation of the ICCS, developing offline and on-line training courses to support SDG indicator data collection and improving contributions to the UN-Crime Trends Survey.
+In addition, Mr. Harris-Williams provides advocacy support to the CoE by developing regional networks and advocating for evidence-based policymaking.

-Prior to his appointment, Mr. Harris-Williams has undertaken roles including interning in the UNODC Regional Office for Southeast Asia and the Pacific and capacity building consultancy positions with NGOs focusing on peace-building in Southeast Asia and North Africa.
+Prior to his appointment, Mr. Harris-Williams has undertaken roles including working in the UNODC Regional Office for Southeast Asia and the Pacific and capacity building consultancy positions with NGOs focusing on Preventing Violent Extremism in Southeast Asia and North Africa.

-Mr. Harris-Williams is a graduate of King’s College London, London, United Kingdom, majoring in War Studies and the University of St. Andrews, Fife, United Kingdom, majoring in Terrorism and Political Violence.
+Mr. Harris-Williams has a Bachelor’s degree in War Studies from King’s College London, London, United Kingdom, and a Master’s degree in Terrorism and Political Violence from the University of St. Andrews, Fife, United Kingdom.